Main Menu 1

 In 2020, the Washington State Department of Archaeology and Historic Preservation (DAHP) was pleased to announce a new effort to identify, document, and commemorate the rich contributions of Filipino Americans to Washington State’s built history.
 This project is supported through a grant from the Underrepresented Communities Grant Program funded through the Historic Preservation Fund as administered by the National Park Service (NPS), Department of Interior.
 Survey and identification work is currently underway with the Filipino American National Historical Society (FANHS), who has been contracted to undertake this project.

-This project builds on a previous context statement prepared for the agency regarding the protection of Asian/Pacific American resources in Washington State, as well as the recently published NPS Asian American Pacific Islander National Historic Landmarks Theme Study.
+This project builds on a previous context statement prepared for the agency regarding the protection of Asian/Pacific American resources in Washington State in 1993, as well as the recently published NPS Asian American Pacific Islander National Historic Landmarks Theme Study.
 Washington has one of the highest concentrations of Filipino Americans, who have played a significant role in the state’s history.
 Not only does the history of Filipinos in the state align itself with nationwide contexts of social history and immigration, but it also outlines the leadership of notable Filipino Americans living in Washington State from the late nineteenth century to present day.

 Asian/Pacific Islanders